Frequently Asked Questions

 Yes, the dental staff can discuss your child’s dental appointment and options available with you.

-Where does my child go for dental care if they have disabilities?
+Where does my child go for dental care if they have a disability?

-There is no change to the dental service provided for children and adolescents with disabilities; they continue to be provided by the permanent dental clinics.
+There is no change to the dental service provided for children and adolescents with disabilities; they continue to be provided by the fixed dental clinics.

 Can I change where my child receives dental care?